-Marble Falls/Lake LBJ Chamber of Commerce officials announced the cancellation of the 2020 LakeFest drag boat races due to the increase of COVID-19 cases in the Highland Lakes and Central Texas.
+Marble Falls/Lake LBJ Chamber of Commerce officials on July 14 announced the cancellation of the LakeFest drag boat races scheduled for July 25-26 in Marble Falls.
+Purchased tickets will be refunded.
+File photo

 “We are saddened to have had to cancel LakeFest 2020 as it is an event the community members and visitors look forward to year after year,” said Jarrod Metzgar, the chamber’s executive director, in a July 14 media release.
 “However, public safety and protecting our community remains our top priority.
 It is our hope that although we must remain apart for now, we will be able to come back better than ever for LakeFest 2021.”

 The 2020 event scheduled for July 25-26 at Lakeside Park in Marble Falls was to mark the return of the drag boat races after a two-year hiatus.

 The cancellation was a “united decision” by LakeFest organizers and local health and government officials.

 Marble Falls Mayor John Packer pointed out that the event draws visitors from outside of the area, which would increase the risk for spreading the novel coronavirus that causes COVID-19.

 “LakeFest has been an event for residents and visitors alike to enjoy the boat race followed by enjoying the restaurants and amenities Marble Falls has to offer,” the mayor said.
 “However, this decision was made with the best interest of our community, volunteers, participants and spectators to protect them from potential exposure to COVID-19.”